vchin92/growth_curve/README.md

 /Simulation/Intermediate Results/

-df_mf_*.Rdata : Results for fixed knot locations model fitted on data generated from fixed knot locations model
+Results for fixed knot locations model fitted on data generated from fixed knot locations model have been split into multiple .Rdata files that with "df_mf".

-df_mr_*.Rdata : Results for random knot locations model fitted on data generated from fixed knot locations model
+Results for random knot locations model fitted on data generated from fixed knot locations model have been split into multiple .Rdata files that with "df_mr".

-dr_mf_*.Rdata : Results for fixed knot locations model fitted on data generated from random knot locations model
+Results for fixed knot locations model fitted on data generated from random knot locations model have been split into multiple .Rdata files that with "dr_mf".

-dr_mr_*.Rdata : Results for random knot locations model fitted on data generated from random knot locations model
+Results for random knot locations model fitted on data generated from random knot locations model have been split into multiple .Rdata files that with "dr_mr".

 label.Rdata : Truth label (both df_fixed.mat and df_random.mat have the same truth labels)